 In a mixer, using your paddle attachment, you will add your sugar and warm water to the mixing bowl!

-NOTE: You can use your hands.
+NOTE: You can use your hands instead of a stand mixer to make this bread.
 If you use your hands it will take a lot more work because you have to knead the dough (the mixer does this for me)!

 Next, add in your yeast.
 Give it a little stir with a spoon.
 Then let it sit for at least 5 minutes.
-This is where “activate or proof your yeast” comes into play, and when people say “let it get foamy and bubbly” this is where the magic happens!
+This is where “activate or proof your yeast” comes into play.
+It will get foamy and bubbly.
+This means it is active yeast that will make your bread rise.

 Once the yeast is activated/proofed/foamy/bubbly, add your salt and 2 cups of flour.
 Let the mixer do its thing on about medium speed.
 (Start out at a slower speed so the flour doesn’t flip out of the bowl when it starts to mix).